ibm-cloud-docs/openwhisk/pkg_translator.md

 # {{site.data.keyword.languagetranslatorshort}}
 {: #pkg_translator}

 The installable {{site.data.keyword.languagetranslatorfull}} package translates text from one language to another.
 The service offers multiple IBM provided translation models that you can customize based on your unique terminology and language.
-For more information about this service, see [{{site.data.keyword.languagetranslatorfull}}](/docs/language-translator?topic=language-translator-gettingstarted).
 {: shortdesc}

 The Watson packages are deprecated.
 Please use the [Watson SDKs](/docs/watson?topic=watson-using-sdks){: external} to perform Watson related functionality.
 For more information about which Watson SDK is included in the available runtimes, see the [Functions runtime](/docs/openwhisk?topic=openwhisk-runtimes) documentation.